shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 »»

-While it is highly fictional it does illustrate a point and consists of the theme of “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html )
+While it is highly fictional it does illustrate a point and consists of the theme of “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).

+The screenplay was not produced into a film yet, but I am hopeful it will be soon, and part of the motivation for this video is to publicise it.